What is CatalystCon?

 Will there be social events?

 Yes.
 The conference kicks off with a special pre-conference event on Thursday evening.
-Friday evening will host pre-con meet ups along with the Opening Reception giving all a chance to meet and get to know each other.
+Friday will host meet ups, networking along with the Opening Reception giving all a chance to meet and get to know each other.
 This is the place to see old friends and make new ones.
 Saturday evening we will also host entertainment.

 Evening entertainment is open to conference attendees only.
 Non-registered guests will not be admitted.